Molecular Pharmacology Courses

 Pharmacology 626: Molecular and Environmental Toxicology II.
 A course surveying the basic methods and fundamental biochemical mechanisms of toxicity.
 Toxicity in mammalian organ systems, techniques for evaluating toxicity, as well as mechanisms of species specificity, and environmental interactions (with toxicant examples) are presented.
 Prerequisite: Env Tox 625 or consent of instructor.

-Pharmacology/Biochemistry/Zoology 630: Cellular Signal Transductions Mechanisms.
+Biochem 630: Cellular Signal Transduction Mechanisms (Also Pharmacology 630, Zoology 630) Fall; 3 cr.
 Provides a comprehensive introduction for advanced undergraduates and graduate students to the essential elements of cellular transduction mechanisms that allow signaling from the cell surface to the nucleus.
-Emphasis is on receptors, second messengers, protein kinase cascades, and the regulation of gene transcription.
-Prerequisites: Introductory Biochemistry (Biochemistry 501, or 507 and 508) and Cell Biology (Biocore 303 or Zoology 570 or Pathology 750) or consent of instructor.
+Emphasis is on the synthesis of peptide signals, receptors and receptor trafficking, second messengers, protein kinase cascades, cell cycle regulation, and the regulation of transcription factors and gene transcription.
+Recommended prerequisites: Introductory Biochemistry (Biochem 501, or 507 and 508) and Cell Biology (Biocore 303 or Zoology 570 or Pathology 750) or consent of instructor.
+Instructors: Thomas Martin, Arnold Ruoho, Beth Weaver, Richard Anderson, Shigeki Miyamoto, Emery Bresnick.
 View a more complete description.

 Oncology 675: Protein Purification.
 A course on the theory and practice of protein purification.
 Topics covered include conventional and recent protein fractionation techniques; enzyme assays, handling, and characterization; purification strategy; and overproduction of cloned gene products.
 The emphasis is on micro and laboratory scale purifications.
 Prerequisites: Biochemistry and physical chemistry or consent of instructor.